For Consumer / IoT

 We will help our customers easily design industrial equipment that meet the functional safety requirements by proposing solutions from the perspectives of power management ICs.

-The R3152 is a window voltage detector that can check more strictly whether or not the output voltage is at the desired value by monitoring both under- and overvoltage.
+The R3152 / R3154 series are window voltage detectors that can check more strictly whether or not the output voltage is at the desired value by monitoring both under- and overvoltage.

 It detects under- and overvoltage with high accuracy of ±0.5% (Ta = 25°C).